DeMarcus Granger

-DeMarcus Granger (born September 4, 1986) is a former American football defensive tackle.
+DeMarcus Granger (born September 4, 1986) is an American former football defensive tackle.
 After a heralded high school career, Granger's NFL prospects faded after an injury-plagued career at Oklahoma.
-He was not selected in the 2010 NFL Draft.
+He was not selected in the 2010 NFL draft.

-Early years
+Early life

 During his high school career, Granger was a standout defensive player at Kimball High School in the Dallas neighborhood of Oak Cliff.
 He was named Dallas Morning News Defensive Player of the Year in 2003 and 2004 and The Dallas Area Defensive Player of the Year as a junior.
 For his junior season, he recorded 68 tackles and 17 sacks.
 As a senior, he totaled 79 tackles, including 25 for loss, and 17 sacks and also forced 11 fumbles.

 A consensus five-star recruit, Granger was ranked No. 1 among defensive tackles in the class of 2005, which also included Jerrell Powe, Ndamukong Suh, Dan Williams, and Tyson Alualu.
 Recruited by dozens of schools, he took official visits to Louisiana State, Arizona State, Oklahoma, Oklahoma State, and Tennessee.
 He committed to the Sooners on January 30, 2005.